 If you and/or your provider still are dissatisfied with UPMC Health Plan's decision regarding your Grievance, and you have external Grievance review rights, you may file a request for an external Grievance review.
 You, your representative, or your provider may file a request for an external Grievance with UPMC Health Plan within 120 days of the date on the Committee's decision letter.
-The following issues are eligible for external review: questions related to Medical Necessity, or the appropriateness, health care setting, level of care, or effectiveness of a Covered Benefit, or whether a treatment or service is Experimental or Investigational, and disputes related to member protections under the No Surprises Act..
-If your provider is filing the request for an external Grievance review, your provider must submit a copy of your written consent.
+External Grievances are reviewed by an Independent Review Organizations (IRO).
+The following issues are eligible for external review: questions related to Medical Necessity, or the appropriateness, health care setting, level of care, or effectiveness of a Covered Benefit, or whether a treatment or service is Experimental or Investigational, and disputes related to member protections under the No Surprises Act.
+If your provider is filing the request for an external review, your provider must submit a copy of your written consent.
 The request must contain any materials, supporting information, or necessary justification for the external Complaint or Grievance.